paulovcmedeiros/pyRobBot/README.md

 Feel free to open an [issue](https://github.com/paulovcmedeiros/pyRobBot/issues) or, even better, [submit a pull request](https://github.com/paulovcmedeiros/pyRobBot/pulls) if you find a bug or have a suggestion.

-Last but not least: this project is **not** affiliated with OpenAI in any way.
+Last but not least: This project is **independently developed** and **not** affiliated, endorsed, or sponsored by OpenAI in any way.
+It is separate and distinct from OpenAI’s own products and services.